rubenafo/wp-d3/trunk/readme.txt

 1. Upload `wp-d3/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Edit your page/post in Text mode (to avoid replacement of '<' and '>')
-4. Add the tags [d3-link][/d3-link].
+4. If you have any extra dependency, add the tags [d3-link][/d3-link], if not jump directly to step 6.
 5. If your code depends on .js, .css, .json third files:
-    Click between the tags to place the mouse cursor.
+    Click between the [d3-link] tags to place the mouse cursor.
-    Add the deps files through 'Add Media' button, select them, and then click on 'Insert into page'.
+    Add the deps files to the post through 'Add Media' button, select them, and then click on 'Insert into page'.
-    The returned links should be now between the tags [d3-link] and [/d3-link] tags.
+    The returned links should be now between the [d3-link] and [/d3-link] tags.
     Example: [d3-link]
              <a href="http://figurebelow.com/wp-content/uploads/2013/02/mixes.js">mixes</a>
              [/d3-link]